-Drop Information: College and departmental guidelines require serious and compelling reasons to drop a course.
-Grades alone do not constitute a reason for dropping a course (see College catalogue).
+Drop Information: College and departmental guidelines require serious and compelling reasons

-Late assignments, that cannot be rewritten, will receive a grade 10% (per working day) lower than marked.
+Late assignments, that cannot be rewritten, will receive a grade 10% (per day) lower than marked.
 Late assignments with a rewrite component, will forfeit the rewrite option for a grade increase.